 Table grapes and wine grapes are related to one another through their genus Vitis.
-There are more than 70 different species that are within the Vitis genus including the most common, Vitis vinifera, to the more ornamental, Vitis californica.
+More than 70 different species are within the Vitis genus, including the most common, Vitis vinifera, to the more ornamental, Vitis californica.
 All wine grapes are Vitis vinifera.
-There is now documented proof of 40 species of grapes indigenous to China.
+Proof of 40 species exists of grapes indigenous to China.

 Identify Table Grapes vs Wine Grapes in The Vineyard

 Next time you’re driving through vineyards, you can identify the type of grapes (table grapes vs. wine grapes) by looking at the trellises.

 Placemat sets specifically designed to help improve your palate!Buy Now

 Wine grape vineyards commonly use vertical trellises to manage the greenery (aka canopy) and grape exposure to the sun.
 The goal with wine grapes is to concentrate the flavor of the grapes produced.